krawaller/krawaller.github.io/_source/files/posts/metalsmithtagplugin.md

 ---
 title: Creating a Metalsmith tag plugin
 author: David
-tags: [metalsmith]
+tags: [metalsmith,handlebars]
 date: 2014-08-09
-excerpt: A walkthrough of creating a tag plugin for Metalsmith
+excerpt: A walkthrough of creating a tag plugin for Metalsmith and some accompanying Handlebars helpers
 template: post.html
 ---